LAW - Starting Points - Beginning Your Canadian Legal Research

 - Library Search BoxSearch many of our databases and collections as well as from traditional bibliographic sources (journal articles, dissertations, newspapers, etc.).
 It does not search legal databases.

-Selected looseleaf sets published by LexisNexis or Butterworths are available electronically on:
+Selected books and looseleaf sets that are published by LexisNexis or Butterworths are available electronically on Lexis+ and Lexis Advance Quicklaw.
+Click on Commentary & Textbooks.

 - Lexis Advance Quicklaw This link opens in a new windowLexis Advances Quicklaw provides access to an extensive database of over 2 million cases, jurisdictional sources, including exclusive sources like Halsbury's Laws of Canada and Canadian Tort Law.
 This database includes QuickCite, which ensures decisions are based on good authority by cases.
 Lexis Advance QuickLaw provides access to Canadian law (legislation, jurisprudence, and doctrine) as well as law sources from the United States, United Kingdom, France, Australia, New Zealand, and Hong Kong.